sav-che/TL-2/Authors/Pohl, Johann (Baptist) Emanuel {std. Pohl}.md

 *Atlas*: *9 plates*: 7 uncol. copper engr. (views landscapes), 1 col. drawing (insects), 1 lith. (geogn.).
 Oblong; cover: *Atlas zur Beschreibung der Reise* in Brasilien von Dr. Johann Emanuel Pohl.
 Erster Theil, Wien 1832, portfolio, drawings by Thorn.
 Endler (portfolio with cover MO copy).
 *Copies*: MO, NY. – The section on *Die vorzüglich lästige Insekten* of vol. 1 was reprinted separately, Wien 1832, 20 p., *1 pi*, that on geognosy id. as *Beiträge zur Gebirgskunde Brasiliens*, Wien 1832 (n.v.).
 *Portugese transi*: 1951, 2 vols.
 (400, 471 p., ill.), *Viagem no interior do Brasil*,...
 Rio de Janeiro (Ministerio de Educação e Saúde,...)
 1951 (n.v.).

+[^1]: "*Pohlia* Hedw.
+1801 (Bryaceae) \[is dedicated to\] Johann Ehrenfried Pohl (1746–1800), German physician, author, member of the German Academy “Leopoldina”.
+He was professor at the University of Leipzig in Saxony/Germany.
+Hedwig succeeded him as professor when Pohl went to Dresden as physician at the court of Saxony.
+In his *Species muscorum* Hedwig (1801: 171) gives no dedication, but one discovery site of the moss was near Chemnitz in Saxony/Germany.
+Already in 1795 Franz Georg Hoffmann (1795: 48) referred to *Mnium pohlia*.
+More about Pohl and Hedwig is to find in the article “Kurze Nachrichten von dem Leben verschiedener verstorbenen Mitglieder.
+Kurze Lebensgeschichte des Professors Johann Hedwig” (Short news about the lives of some deceased members.
+Short history of life of Professor Johann Hedwig) (N.N., 1799); and likewise:
+*Pseudopohlia* R.S.Williams 1917 (Bryaceae)
+*Note*. – Johann Baptist Emmanuel Pohl (1782–1834), Bohemian-born Austrian botanist, traveller in Brazil, is honoured with *Pohlana* Mart. & Nees 1823 (Rutaceae) (Nees & Martius, 1823: 185)."
+Burkhardt, L. (2016).
+About some eponyms in Taxonomic literature (TL-2). _Taxon_, _65_(1), 137–145. [https://doi.org/10.12705/651.9](https://doi.org/10.12705/651.9)